Tickets and Events

 3. Our operations

-Our main operational activities include on site catering, retail and events as well as all the administrative functions required to run a large organisation.
+Our main operational activities include on site catering, retail, events, fundraising, digital operations as well as all the administrative functions required to run a large organisation.
 We are committed to:

-• Evaluating and prioritising the environmental policies of our contractors, together with specifying and monitoring sustainability requirements for new contractors through the procurement process.
+• Evaluating the environmental policies of our contractors and working with them to drive down emissions, along with specifying and monitoring sustainability requirements for new contractors through the procurement process.

 • Improving the environmental sustainability of our catering offering focusing on food sourcing and minimising packaging, particularly single-use plastics.